nju-cn-course/nju-network-labs/lab-7/dns-server.md

 **You need to consider the following scenarios：**

-* The domain name requested by the user can not find the corresponding record in the table, in which case you need to return None \(`return None`\) directly.
+* The domain name requested by the user can not find the corresponding record in the table, in which case you need to return `(response_type, response_val)` with the value `(None, None)`.
 * The domain name requested by the user is found in the table as a CNAME type record, in which case you need to return \("CNAME", "xxx.xxx.xxx"\) directly.
 * The domain name requested by the user is found in the table with a list of records of type A.
-  * If there is only one record in the list, return that IP address directly.
+  * If there is only one record in the list, return \("A", that IP address \)  directly.
   * If there are multiple records in the list.
 You need to consider the geographical relative location of the client IP and the server IP.
 You can use `IP_Utils.getIpLocation(ip_str)` to get the latitude and longitude information for an IP address.
     * If it cannot find the location information for the client's IP address in our database \(i.e., `IP_Utils.getIpLocation(ip_str)` returns None\), you will need to adopt a random load balance policy for multiple servers.
     * If you find the location of the client's IP address, you will need to select the nearest Cache Node \(CDN Node\) from the list of records as the response\_val.